RoboJackets/igvc-software/documents/design/add_noise_to_simulation_2.md

 ## The Problem

-The problem I am trying to solve is how to add noise to the gazebo simulation.
-This problem is important because in real life, the sensor readings are not always perfect, so the simulation needs to be able to recreate this.
+The problem I am trying to solve is how to add extra noise to the gazebo simulation.
+This problem is important because we need to be able to see if the localization and mapping nodes can take more stress than the current noise generated.
 ## Proposed Solution

 I am going to simulate noise for the x and y position of the robot using a random normal distribution

 - add normal distribution randomizer
-- add noise to x pose and y pose
+- add noise to x,y,z, and RPY
 - have it so the randomizer's standard deviaion can be set in the launch file(simulation.launch)

 ## Questions & Research

-I need to figure out how to use implement normal distributions in c++
+I need to figure out how to implement normal distributions in c++

 ## Overall Scope